Home Conservation Assessment

 - Infrared Thermometer: Measures the temperature of surfaces to help identify areas in your home that would benefit from increased weather proofing and insulation.

 - Freezer/Refrigerator Thermometer: Measures the temperature of your fridge and freezer to ensure they are set to the optimal level.
-The colder the interior of your appliances, the more energy is being used.
+Incorrect settings could lead to more energy being used.

 - Drip Gauge: Measures water loss from dripping faucets or pipes so you can calculate how much water is wasted each year.

-- Flow Meter Bag: Measures the flow rate of water from faucets and showerheads to identify if your home could benefit from installing low flow fixtures.
+- Flow Meter Bag: Measures the flow rate of water from faucets and showerheads to identify if your home could benefit from installing high efficiency fixtures.

 - Hot Water Temperature Card: Measures water temperature from fixtures to detect if the hot water tank is set to the optimal level.